 Home > Mortgage Types > Income Issues

-Yes, you may still be able to get a mortgage in Ontario if your income is self-employed, commission-based, seasonal, variable, or harder to prove.
+You may still be able to get a mortgage if your income is self-employed, commission-based, seasonal, variable, or harder to prove.
 What matters most is whether the income can be documented in a way the lender accepts, whether it looks consistent enough, and whether the rest of the file supports the mortgage.

 Usually, they mean the income is real but harder to prove in a standard way.
 This often happens when income is self-employed, commission-based, seasonal, contract-based, tipped, or made up of several sources.